-Infrastructure Summary Assessment Further Work Other Underlying coal strata and Underlying coal strata and coal mining legacy issues.
+Infrastructure Summary Assessment Further Work Othor Other I Underlying coal strata and coal mining legacy issues.
 Appropriate desk top studies/investigation if required.
-Further Other Officerrying coar strata and coar mining legacy issues. dialogue with the Coal Authority.
+Further Other dialogue with the Coal Authority.

 No major constraints to development.
 Development expected to come forward in the middle of the plan period but opportunities for earlier delivery on several sites with planning permission or allocated for housing in the adopted Broxtowe Local Plan.
 Education requirements of several settlements are closely linked.
 Further review of how best to accommodate cumulative school places within all of the settlements of Awsworth, Brinsley, Eastwood and Kimberley will be required with close consultation with education colleagues at Nottinghamshire County Council.
 Further dialogue with Environment Agency required.